-Google’s product offering and services keep expanding, with several being tested and in BETA versions, accessible to high-profile accounts.
-In an effort to “democratize” its research process and communicate the latest developments and make it more open to the public, Google is hosting a yearly event where they share insights on what’s next.
-Till 2019, the event was in-person, called Google Marketing Live, and was invitational to their top partners.
+Google’s product offerings and services keep expanding, with several that are being tested or in BETA versions accessible to high-profile accounts.
+In an effort to “democratize” its research process, communicate the latest developments, and make it more open to the public, Google hosts a yearly event where they share insights on what’s next.
+Up until 2019, the event, titled Google Marketing Live, was in-person and invitational to their top partners.

-After the successful 2019 Google Marketing live that we were lucky (and good) enough to attend, the COVID-19 pandemic changed how we conduct business and socialize.
-Several events were canceled, and inevitably we found ourselves attending online summits.
-Google’s annual event was no different, and this year it took place online, renamed to Google Marketing Livestream 2021.
-We couldn’t be absent, we attended, and we’re back to bring you the most relevant news, updates, and features that can help you stay updated and assist you in your law firm’s sustainable growth with digital marketing.
+After the success of the 2019 Google Marketing live that we were lucky (and good) enough to attend, the COVID-19 pandemic changed how we conduct business and how we socialize.
+Several events were canceled, and we inevitably found ourselves attending online summits.
+Google’s annual event was no different, and this year it took place online and was renamed Google Marketing Livestream 2021.
+We couldn’t miss it, so we attended and are back to bring you the most relevant news, updates, and features that will help you stay up-to-date and assist you and your law firm’s sustainable growth with digital marketing.

 1. Privacy and security

-We recently published an article on the latest privacy-focused updates, giving a detailed overview of what’s next.
-What the keynote speakers focused on began with a cookieless approach that Google is taking.
-They confirmed that third-party cookies will stop functioning on Google Chrome and that they’re committing not to look for alternatives that will substitute their use.
+We recently published an article on the latest privacy-focused updates and gave a detailed overview on what’s next.
+What the keynote speakers focused on began with the new cookieless approach that Google is taking.
+They confirmed that third-party cookies will stop functioning on Google Chrome and that they’re committing to not look for alternative substitutions for their use.
 Additionally, during the Livestream, Google executives confirmed that they don’t use or sell sensitive data and won’t use the content you or your law firm creates.
-At first, glance, removing third-party cookies could limit the options and opportunities for targeting, primarily through display ads for attorneys.
-Still, the secure feeling for searchers can create a safer environment that provides better chances for future conversions.
+At first glance, removing third-party cookies could limit the options and opportunities for targeting, primarily through display ads for attorneys.
+However, the secure feeling for searchers can create a safer environment that provides better chances for future conversions.

 - Be on the lookout for new technologies that ensure privacy and security.
 Starting from safe browsing and the HTTPS protocols (that are part of the Core Web Vitals) to data storage and payment processing (if, for example, you offer online booking for consultations).

 - Work towards compliance and consent.
-GDPR has introduced a new ecosystem for privacy, and as it’s gaining momentum, we could see it expanding in the US.
+GDPR has introduced a new ecosystem for privacy, and as it’s gaining momentum.
+We could see it expand in the US.

 - Most importantly, get ready for the first-party data reality.
-Leverage your law firm’s digital assets, most importantly your website, capturing their information, such as email addresses, phone numbers, and location.
+Leverage your law firm’s digital assets, especially your website, to capture user information, such as email addresses, phone numbers, and location.

 A few months ago, back in February, Google launched a set of AI-triggered recommendations.
-Those aim to help advertisers just like your law firm achieve better results than they would do without the help of an expert.
+Those aim to help advertisers like your law firm achieve better results than they would without the help of an expert.
 You can review our dedicated article for tips and suggestions on what to follow or avoid.
-During the Livestream, the keynote speakers went strong on the potential benefits of automation and their significance for a complete Google Ads strategy.
+During the Livestream, the keynote speakers spoke strongly on the potential benefits of automation and their significance for a complete Google Ads strategy.

 - Use at least four ad extensions, from the well-known call or location extensions to the gradually launched image extension.

-- Use negative keywords to minimize room for error and wasted budget on keywords that don’t yield results for your law firm.
+- Use negative keywords to minimize room for error and wasting your budget on keywords that don’t yield results for your law firm.